Introduction

 It can protect plants from wind damage, which can be costly to repair and cause further damage to the plants themselves.

-Different plants require different levels of shading.
-The shading rate of shade nets also varies according to the climate.
-To ensure a better harvest, choose a shade net that suits your planting needs.
+Different plants require different levels of shading, and the shading rate of shade nets also varies according to the climate.

-For example, greenhouses in South Africa use shade nets that are about 10- 15 % higher than those used in Australia.
+For example, greenhouses in South Africa use shade nets about 10- 15 % higher than in Australia.

 What is the most effective shade cloth?

-Some shade cloths are more effective than others in reducing the amount of heat and light that passes through to the plants.
+Some shade cloths are more effective in reducing the heat and light that passes through to the plants.
 The best shade netting will have a high heat rejection and low light transmission.

 Plants cannot endure the summer heat.
-In some places with hot temperatures such as Las Vegas or San Antonio, your plants may be dehydrated.
-The clothing acts as a protection for plants and protects against sunburn and excessive levels of water condensation.
+In some places with hot temperatures, such as Las Vegas or San Antonio, your plants may be dehydrated.

-Good crop ventilation is provided which eliminates the need for expensive cooling devices.
-Before you start looking at purchasing greenhouse shade cloths, make sure you understand their characteristics and materials.
+Good crop ventilation eliminates the need for expensive cooling devices.
+Before you start purchasing greenhouse shade cloths, make sure you understand their characteristics and materials.

 Here are the 4 key points you need to know.